solana-foundation/developer-content/content/courses/program-optimization/rust-macros.md

 #### Attribute macro `#[program]`

-The `#[program]` attribute macro is an example of an attribute macro used in Anchor to define the module containing instruction handlers for a Solana program.
+The #[program] attribute macro marks a module as the entry point for a Solana program.
+This module contains the instruction handlers that define the program's logic.
 ```rust
 #[program]
 pub mod my_program {